 Elogs devices should make everyone’s life a little easier.
 In the back office, maintaining records should require just a few clicks of the mouse.
-When office staff complain that takes just as long or longer to perform basic tasks, it is time for you to move onto another solution.
+When office staff complain that it takes just as long or longer to perform basic tasks, it is time for you to move onto another solution.
 Trucking companies should find it easier than ever to run reports and calculate their bottom line using this new software.

 Similarly, truck drivers must also find the logging devices easy to use and intuitive.
 It may require an initial adjustment period, but it is time to switch if your company continues to hear prolonged complaints.
-Driver who hate the technology they are confronted with will find themselves unhappy in their position at your company.
+Drivers who hate the technology they are confronted with will find themselves unhappy in their position at your company.

 Lack of Transparency in Pricing